 Returns the current default input port, output port, or error port (an output port), respectively.
 These procedures are parameter objects, which can be overridden with parameterize (see section 4.2.6).
-The initial bindings for these are system-defined textual ports.
+The initial bindings for these are implementation-defined textual ports.

-For with-input-from-file, it is an error if the file named by string does not already exist; for with-output-to-file, the effect is unspecified if the file already exists.
-The file is opened for input or output as if by open-input-file or open-output-file, and the new port is made the default value returned by current-input-port or current-output-port (and is used by (read), (write obj), and so forth).
+The file is opened for input or output as if by open-input-file or open-output-file, and the new port is made to be the value returned by current-input-port or current-output-port (as used by (read), (write obj), and so forth).
 The thunk is then called with no arguments.
 When the thunk returns, the port is closed and the previous default is restored.
 It is an error if thunk does not accept zero arguments.
 Both procedures return the values yielded by thunk.
-If an escape procedure is used to escape from the continuation of these procedures, their behavior is implementation-dependent.
+If an escape procedure is used to escape from the continuation of these procedures, they behave exactly as if the current input or output port had been bound dynamically with parameterize.

-(open-input-file string) file library procedure (open-binary-input-file string) file library procedure
+(open-input-file string) file library procedure (open-binary-input-file string) file library procedure file library procedure

-Takes a string for an existing file and returns a textual input port or binary input port capable of delivering data from the file.
-If the file cannot be opened, an error is signalled.
+Takes a string for an existing file and returns a textual input port or binary input port that is capable of delivering data from the file.
+If the file does not exist or cannot be opened, an error that satisfies file-error? is signaled.